In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

-One of the most popular rhythm games of 2021 so far has been Friday Night Funkin’, which draws inspiration from cult classics like Dance Dance Revolution and PaRappa the Rapper.
+Friday Night Funkin’ is a rhythm game that draws inspiration from cult classics like Dance Dance Revolution and PaRappa the Rapper.

-Additionally, the game’s art style has a distinct early-2000s Flash game aesthetic, which isn’t too surprising when you factor in it was created by Newgrounds members.
+The game has a distinct early-2000s Flash game aesthetic, which isn’t too surprising when you factor in it was created by former Newgrounds members.

-It revolves around a character named Boyfriend who’s tasked with defeating various characters in singing contests in order to date Girlfriend.
+The premise revolves around a character named Boyfriend who’s tasked with defeating various characters in singing contests before he can date his Girlfriend.

 Battles are represented in-game as separate weeks, and each one incorporates unique themes and flavors of music.